janverschelde/PHCpack/src/Python/PHCpy3/doc/source/welcome.rst

    directory ``phcpy`` of the source code distribution, then the ``import phcpy`` should already work.

-6. To extend your python2 installation with phcpy, go to the ``Python/PHCpy2`` directory and run ``python2 setup.py install`` as superuser or as sudoer.
+7. To extend your python2 installation with phcpy, go to the ``Python/PHCpy2`` directory and run ``python2 setup.py install`` as superuser or as sudoer.
    For python3, go to ``PHCpy/phcpy3`` and run ``python3 setup.py install`` as superuser or as sudoer.

+The documentation is typeset with Sphinx.
+Sphinx depends on the default version of Python on your system.
+If phcpy is installed with a different version of Python than the version Sphinx depends on, then this may cause problems to typeset the documentation.

 extending Sage with phcpy
 =========================